 Federal funding is essential to public radio's service to the American public.
 Its continuation is critical for both stations and program producers, including NPR.

 Public radio stations receive annual grants directly from the Corporation for Public Broadcasting (CPB) that make up an important part of a diverse revenue mix that includes listener support, corporate sponsorship and grants.
-Stations in turn draw on this mix of public and privately sourced revenue to pay NPR and other public radio producers for programming.
+Stations, in turn, draw on this mix of public and privately sourced revenue to pay NPR and other public radio producers for their programming.

-These station programming fees are NPR's largest source of revenue.
-The loss of federal funding would undermine the stations' ability to pay NPR for programming, thus weakening NPR.
+These station programming fees comprise a significant portion of NPR's largest source of revenue.
+The loss of federal funding would undermine the stations' ability to pay NPR for programming, thereby weakening the institution.

 NPR is an independent, non-profit media organization.
 We are also a membership organization of separately licensed and operated public radio stations across the United States.

-A large portion of NPR's revenue comes from program fees and dues paid by our Member Stations and underwriting from corporate sponsors.
-Institutional foundation grants, gifts from major donors, and fees paid by users of the Public Radio Satellite System are also sources of revenue.
+A large portion of NPR's revenue comes from dues and fees paid by our Member stations and underwriting from corporate sponsors.
+Other sources of revenue include institutional grants, individual contributions and fees paid by users of the Public Radio Satellite System (PRSS; i.e., Distribution and satellite interconnection services).

-Program fees and dues paid by our Member Stations are the largest portion of NPR's revenue.
-This includes fees paid to air the NPR newsmagazines, other programming we produce and distribute and annual member dues.
-Historically, program fees and dues have grown steadily as audiences for NPR programs increased, and the number of stations presenting NPR programming grew.
+Dues and fees paid by our Member stations are the largest portion of NPR's revenue.
+This includes fees paid to air the NPR newsmagazines, other programming we produce and distribute, digital support services and annual member dues.
+Historically, station dues and fees have grown steadily in tandem with audiences for NPR programs and the number of stations presenting these shows.

-Nearly 80 percent of the program fees and dues revenue is made up of fees for our premier newsmagazines - Morning Edition, All Things Considered, Weekend Edition and All Things Considered Weekend.
-These programs are priced based on the amount of listening per station times a common unit price.
-We charge more as the volume of listening increases, and stations in turn are able to raise more funds from their supporters and communities.
+The most significant component of station dues and fees revenue is the charge for carrying our premier newsmagazines - Morning Edition, All Things Considered, Weekend Edition and All Things Considered on weekends.
+These programs are priced based on the amount of listening per station multiplied by a common unit price.
+We charge more as the volume of listening increases and, in turn, stations are able to raise more funds from their supporters and communities.

-Non-newsmagazine program fees (for example Car Talk, and Fresh Air) make up less than 20 percent of total program fees and dues revenue.
-These programs are priced on a rate that is tiered in proportion to the station's total revenue (meaning that a very large station will pay more for these programs than a very small station).
+Non-newsmagazine program fees (for example, Fresh Air) make up the next largest component of station dues and fees revenue.
+These programs are priced on a rate that is tiered in proportion to the station's total revenue, meaning a very large station will pay more for these programs than a very small station.

-Annual member dues make up the balance of program fees and dues, contributing about four percent of the total program fee and dues; this is set at a flat rate.
-Payment of dues entitles stations to be represented by NPR before Congress and regulators, and extends to them rights to NPR programming, digital distribution and other services.
+Annual member dues and fees for digital services make up the balance of stations dues and fees revenue.
+The member dues and a portion of the fees for digital services are charged at flat rates.
+Payment of member dues entitles stations to be represented by NPR before Congress and regulators, and extends to them rights to NPR programming, digital distribution and other services.

 Sponsorships: Halo Effect

-Corporate sponsors are interested in exposure to the well-educated, relatively affluent NPR audience (both on-air and online), which can be difficult to reach through other media.
+Corporate sponsors are interested in exposure to NPR's audience (both on-air and online), which can be difficult to reach through other media.
 Selective sponsors also value association with the NPR brand.
-Messages acknowledging our sponsors are presented on-air in short announcements, and are presented visually and in audio on NPR.org and other digital services.
+Messages acknowledging our sponsors are presented on air in short announcements, and are presented in visual and audio form on NPR.org and other digital services.
 Corporate sponsors find value in the "halo effect" of a positive association with the NPR brand.

-NPR and our Member Stations share a common mission and many strategic goals, and are increasingly engaging philanthropic partners at high levels.
+Grants and Contributions Grants from institutions and non-profits have made it possible for NPR to maintain its current programming, and launch new programs and initiatives.
+They have also allowed us to expand coverage of major news topics including international news, education, science, the environment, and the economy.
+Many of these grants also directly and indirectly benefit Member Stations.
+NPR and our Member stations share a common mission and many of the same strategic goals.
+Together, we are increasingly engaging philanthropic partners at high levels.
 These individuals and families are interested in supporting transformational, strategic advancements in public media's capacity to meet major societal needs.
-The NPR Foundation, working in collaboration with Member Stations, is poised to make a significant contribution to the individual giving fundraising capacity of public media to the benefit of all.
+The NPR Foundation, working in collaboration with Member stations, is poised to make a significant contribution to the individual giving fundraising capacity of public media — to the benefit of all.

-The NPR Foundation provides funding for NPR operations, drawing on earnings from funds including the 2003 bequest from Joan B. Kroc.
-In addition, NPR earns revenue on its short and long term investments.
+The NPR Foundation provides funding for NPR's operations, drawing on earnings from funds that include the 2003 bequest from Joan B. Kroc.
+In addition, NPR earns revenue on its short and long-term investments.

-NPR's Distribution Division operates the Public Radio Satellite System (PRSS).
-They collect revenue from stations and producers that use its platform for broadcast distribution, which includes nearly every organization in the public radio community.
+NPR's Distribution Division operates the PRSS.
+They collect revenue from stations and producers that use its platform for broadcast distribution, including nearly every organization in the public radio community.
 In addition, the PRSS offers excess capacity to both public radio and non-public radio users for private networks to keep the cost of distribution as low as possible.

-Other revenues include facility rental income, NPR-branded consumer products (such as those sold at the NPR Shop), and license fees.
+Other Revenues Additional revenues include facility rental income, NPR-branded consumer products (such as those sold at the NPR Shop), and license fees.

-The vast majority of the NPR expenses are devoted to producing and presenting news, technical support for radio programs and journalists, distribution of programs to stations and digital media services, such as NPR.org.
+The vast majority of NPR's expenses are devoted to producing and presenting news, technical support for radio programs and journalists, the distribution of programs to stations and digital media services like NPR.org.

-The balance is spent on supporting and servicing Member Stations, facilities and information services, corporate sponsorship and fundraising, legal services, human resources, marketing and communications, and overall management of NPR.
+The balance is spent on support and service for Member stations, facilities and information services, corporate sponsorship and fundraising, legal services, human resources, marketing and communications, and overall management of NPR.

 Cost of News

-Year to year, our expenses are affected by major news events, particularly those that require extraordinary reporting and operational support.
-For example, when a natural disaster strikes, we must move staff and equipment into areas that lack transportation or basic communication channels in order to cover the story.
-Foreign coverage costs have increased over the years to keep pace with war on two fronts and an ever more complex international scene.
-NPR invested in coverage from Iraq and Afghanistan including reporters embedded with the U.S. military, a full-time bureau in Kabul, and coverage of the impact of war on the domestic front.
+Year to year, our expenses are affected by major news events, particularly those that require extensive reporting and operational support.
+For example, when a natural disaster or health epidemic strikes, we often have to move staff and equipment into areas that lack transportation or basic communication channels to cover the story.
+Foreign coverage costs have increased over the years to keep pace with an ever more complex international scene.
+NPR invests in global coverage by maintaining offices throughout the world.

 Special Series and Projects

-Special series and projects are another typical investment: for example, NPR launched Planet Money, an award-winning, multi-platform explanatory journalism project focused on demystifying the economy, and an extensive series on global warming, coverage of the Olympics and presidential primaries and the general elections.
-For all of these reasons NPR News and Engineering costs generally increase year to year.
+NPR also typically invests in special series and projects.
+These include Planet Money, an award-winning, multi-platform explanatory journalism project focused on demystifying the economy, coverage of the presidential primaries and general elections, and the Olympics.
+For all of these reasons, NPR News and Engineering costs generally increase by some amount each year.

-Investment in digital media has also been on the increase in recent years.
-Examples include an upgrade of NPR.org, the introduction of the NPR API (application program interface), and the launch of podcasting and mobile products to reach more people in more places represent several recent strategic investments of note.
-In addition, NPR provides extensive digital media training for its entire pool of journalists.
+Investment in digital media has also been on the rise in recent years.
+Examples include an upgrade of NPR.org, the introduction of the NPR API (application program interface) and the launch of NPR One.
+Several recent, noteworthy strategic investments have made it possible to produce new podcasts and mobile products to reach more people in more places.
+In addition, NPR provides extensive digital media training for its entire team of journalists.

 The consolidated financial statements for NPR include the accounts of NPR, Inc.; NPR Foundation; NPR Media Berlin; and National Public Media (NPM).
-Consolidated financial statements are prepared as these entities are under common control.
+Since these entities are under common control, consolidated financial statements are prepared for them.

 Note: NPR operates on an October 1 - September 30 fiscal year.
 Documents referenced on this page are posted as soon as they become available.